-This creates a very vast, cinematic look to your images and immerses the viewer in the nature of the shot.
+This creates a vast, cinematic look to your images and immerses the viewer in the shot’s environment.
 The pet is suddenly thrust into a wonderful story.

-Although a photograph is frozen, the viewer can still imagine the subject’s next step.
-Leaving enough negative space in the direction you expect your subject to continue moving in, will make it seem like it’s bouncing off of the photograph.
+Although a photo is frozen, the viewer can still imagine the subject’s next step.
+Leaving enough negative space in the direction you expect your subject to continue moving in will make it seem like it’s bouncing off the photograph.

-If the photograph is cropped in such a way that there is little negative space, the image will feel claustrophobic and caged.
+If the photograph is cropped with little negative space, the image will feel claustrophobic and caged.

-You can play with negative space to create a new photographic perspective, such as skewing your subject very far off to the side or playing with off-centre compositions.
+You can play with negative space to create a new photographic perspective, like skewing your subject off to the side or playing with off-center compositions.
 A silhouette can also be a way of playing with negative space.

-Photography has the wonderful ability of making small, minuscule details absolutely fascinating.
-Have you ever truly looked at the texture of a dog’s nose?
-Or the roughness of a cat’s tongue?
+Photography has the wonderful ability to make small, minuscule details look fascinating.
+Have you ever truly looked at the texture of a dog’s nose or the roughness of a cat’s tongue?

 Shooting such things close up is a way to breathe new life into the simplest characteristics of a pet.
-The benefit of close up work is that pet owners find such factors of their pet’s physical appearance to be incredibly endearing.
+The benefit of close-up work is that pet owners find such factors of their pet’s physical appearance incredibly endearing.

 All lenses have different focal lengths and f/stops.
 The focal length is the distance between the lens and its focus.
 It affects the perspective (for example, a focal length for a 16mm lens will show a much wider frame than a 200mm lens).

-The smaller the aperture (the larger the number), the less light it lets in and the deeper the depth of field.
+The smaller the aperture (a larger number), the less light it lets in and the deeper the depth of field.

-Wide angle lenses, as the name implies, have a much wider view than normal lenses.
+As the name implies, wide-angle lenses have a much wider view than normal lenses.
 You can get super creative and play with angles and compositions.

-Wide angle lenses distort perspective significantly, which makes for a cool effect.
-You can see wide angle lenses used often on large dog breeds such as Great Danes to accentuate the dog’s massive size, and on horses to show off their long legs.
+Wide-angle lenses distort perspective significantly, which makes for a cool effect.
+You can see wide-angle distortion used often on large dog breeds such as Great Danes.
+It accentuates the dog’s massive size.
+And it shows off horses’ long legs.

-However, wide angle lenses can be more difficult to use because of the amount of distortion.
-In order to capture such a wide view, the glass of the lens is curved or rounded.
+But wide-angle lenses can be more difficult to use because of the amount of distortion.
+To capture such a wide view, the glass of the lens is curved or rounded.
 This creates an unusual look when the subject is not at the correct angle.

-Also known as normal lenses, standard lenses are ones which produce an image that roughly matches what the human eye sees.
+Also known as normal lenses, standard lenses produce an image that roughly matches what the human eye sees.
 The image looks natural to the viewer.

 Standard lenses have an angle of view of around 50 to 55 degrees diagonally.
-They are some of the easiest lenses to use, because you do not have to factor in any form of distortion.
+They are some of the easiest lenses to use because you do not have to factor in distortion.
 The perspective with these lenses mimics that of our organic way of viewing.

-However, these lenses also tend to have wide open apertures, making them great for shallow depth of fields.
-Which brings me to my next section…
+But these lenses also tend to have wide-open apertures, making them great for a shallow depth of field.
+This brings us to the next section…

-A unique and beautiful perspective is that of soft photographs and a creamy bokeh.
+A unique and beautiful perspective is a soft photograph with a creamy bokeh.
 For those who adore dreamy, ethereal, or soft photographs, a wide aperture will quickly become your most trusted friend.

-Filmmakers consistently utilize wide open apertures in order to create a soft focus with a shallow depth of field to give the viewer the illusion of a dream-like state.
+Filmmakers consistently utilize wide-open apertures.
+It creates a soft focus with a shallow depth of field to give the viewer the illusion of a dream-like state.

 As much validity as there is in the shallow depth of field, deep depth of field is equally appreciated and admired.
 Deep depth of field allows the subject to become a part of an impressive landscape or location.

-This is a totally different kind of perspective as the subject is not isolated, but instead, integrated into the image.
+This is a totally different kind of perspective, as the subject is not isolated.
+Instead, they are integrated into the image.

 With these perspective ideas, go out there and experiment!
-Whether you’re photographing your pet for your Instagram account or photographing a dog show as a professional, using these perspective tricks will definitely come in handy.
+Whether photographing your pet for your Instagram account or photographing a dog show as a professional, using these perspective tricks will be useful.